devnacho/myblog/source/blog_articles/different-ways-to-add-if-else-statements-in-JSX.md

 ---

 I know this sounds easy but I've seen this question being repeated several times in stackoverflow, the reactiflux chat or the react subreddit.

-> "Im trying to do a simple If/Else in JSX but for some reason I can't make it
+> "I'm trying to do a simple If/Else in JSX but for some reason I can't make it
 > work"